unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

-To clarify this aspect, in the following sections we are going to perform the same zero-noise extrapolation task at different levels of abstraction: high-level, intermediate-level and low-level.
-The user is free to chose one of the three alternative methods, depending on the particular problem of interest and on the desired level of flexibility.
+To clarify this aspect, in the following sections we are going to perform the same zero-noise extrapolation task with 4 different levels of abstraction: high-level, intermediate-level, low-level and very low-level.
+The user is free to chose one of the alternative methods, depending on the particular problem of interest and on the desired level of flexibility.

 =============================================
 High-level usage of a factory
 =============================================

 Let us consider an ``executor`` function which is similar to the one used in the :ref:`getting started <guide-getting-started>` section.

 .. testcode::